JustinhSE/RooseveltIslandSimulator/README.md

 ## Project Description:

-Implementing views from different camera angles to simulate the various cameras on the driving simulator.
+Camera Scene: Implementing views from different camera angles to simulate the various cameras on the driving simulator.
 These cameras are: frontal, overhead right/left, mirror right/left, and the back.
 Tested using various cubes with C# movement scripts.

+Island Scene: Implementing views from different camera angles of the bus to test on the main driving simulator.
+These cameras are: frontal, overhead right/left, mirror right/left, and the back.
+Tested by adding rigidbodies to the bus to allow for movement around the digital Roosevelt Island.